-Improve Your Bottom Line With Chicago Metal Recycling
+Improve Your Bottom Line with a Metal Recycling Program

 If your business produces a variety of scrap metal and it’s piling up, find out how Combined Resources’ Chicago metal recycling services can improve your bottom line.

-In a lot of scenarios a middleman is seen as a bad thing, another expense you’d rather not pay.
+In a lot of scenarios, a middleman is seen as a bad thing, another expense you’d rather not pay.
 But when it comes to Chicago metal recycling, a middleman can be an invaluable resource to help you move scrap metal and maximize profits.
-Instead of personally dealing with 20 different buyers and scrapyards, haggling over price, and getting your scraps to them, CRI negotiates everything on your behalf.
-We have an extensive network of buyers for all types of metal, and as a trusted supplier we have no problems moving our clients’ scrap metal.
+Instead of personally dealing with 20 different buyers and Chicago scrap yards, haggling over price, and getting your scraps to them, CRI negotiates everything on your behalf.
+We have an extensive network of buyers for aluminum, steel, and all types of metal, and as a trusted supplier we have no problems moving our clients’ scrap metal.

 Whether you create enough scrap metal to warrant a weekly or monthly pickup, we will establish a schedule and be there when you need us.
 Eliminating scrap metal from piling up throughout your facility means you can use that space more efficiently, and you ultimately save time and money not having to pay your employees to haul the metal away.